 My passion for landscaping was influenced by my mom’s love of flowers.
 At 15, I started planting annuals for mother’s day.
-At 25, I planted a veggie garden in the backyard and started to dabble in perennials.
+At 25, I started my first veggie garden and began to dabble in perennials.

 In 2000, while working as a graphic designer, I went stir crazy, quit my job anded start a landscaping company in Valparaiso, IN.
 Even though my knowledge was limited, flowers were a passion that I couldn’t resist.
 Little did I know, natural stonework would became another passion.

 Using pesticides and herbicides was never my thing so I found natural ways to handle gardening problems.
 Around 2005, I saw Jeff Lowenfels speak and it changed my world.